ObjectMatrix/jerkface/README.md

       Additionally, the `Container.prototype.bind()` method will traverse the dependency graph, and ensure that no circular references are created.
 If a circular dependency is detected, a `CircularReferenceError` is thrown.

       Subsequent calls to `Container.prototype.bind()` with an existing `name`, will overwrite the previously configured binding.
+However, any already constructed and resolved dependent bindings will not be modified.

       This method returns its instance of `Container`.
 This allows multiple calls to be easily chained together.